open-guides/og-search-engineering/README.md

 ❗️ Not appreciating or understanding the scope and complexity of search problems can lead to bad user experiences, wasted engineering effort, and product failure.

-If you’re impatient or already know a lot of this, you might find it useful to jump ahead to the **tools and services** sections.
+If you’re impatient or already know a lot of this, you might find it useful to jump ahead to the [**services and tools**](#services-and-tools) section.

 ## Principles